 Does the home have PVC pipe or gray piping?

 With older mobile homes, gray piping was the original piping that came with the home from the factory.
-It is a material that is not nearly as durable as PVC and not used in newer mobile homes any longer.
+It is a material that is not nearly as durable as PVC and not used in newer mobile homes.

 Always try to purchase a mobile home with PVC plumbing throughout the home as gray piping will cost the new mobile home owner thousands upon thousands of dollars to replumb a gray piping mobile home.